 We’ve seen it produce better harvest weight and cannabinoid/terpenoid results than a double-ended 1000-watt HID grow light, with a fraction of the heat and cost.
 The Mega delivers high PPFD to at least 16 square feet of grow space, with remarkably even light distribution.

-There are quality and longevity negatives related to full-spectrum quantum board grow lights, and I note that when I asked NextLight for records of cannabis grow room testing and scientific photobiology research into their lights’ efficacy, they never provided any info.
+There are quality and longevity negatives related to full-spectrum quantum board grow lights, and when we asked NextLight for records of actual cannabis grow room testing and scientific photobiology research into their lights’ efficacy, they never provided any info.

 This is important, because scientists I’ve spoken to say that the “full spectrum” output of these lights isn’t optimally tuned for cannabis, and is a compromise, rather than the ideal spectrum.

-For growers who are familiar with Horticulture Lighting Group quantum board grow lights, the NextLight products are similar in quality, efficacy, and price, and are most useful for lighting grow tents during grow phase.
+For growers familiar with Horticulture Lighting Group quantum board grow lights, the NextLight products are similar in quality, efficacy, and price, and are most useful for lighting grow tents during grow phase.